Ping DaVinci

 2. DaVinci redirects the user to Incode using OIDC.

-3. The user completes identity verification on their device — ID document capture, liveness detection, and face match.
+3. The user completes identity verification on their device: ID document capture, liveness detection, and face match.

 4. Incode redirects the user back to DaVinci with an authorization code and ID token containing verification claims.

-• User Registration: verify real-world identity as part of new user registration and create the Ping Identity user profile with verified claims
+• User registration: Verify real-world identity as part of new user registration and create the Ping Identity user profile with verified claims.

-• Password Resets: gate password resets behind biometric verification
+• Password resets: Gate password resets behind biometric verification.

-• Conditional step-up: trigger identity verification as an additional authentication factor when risk signals are detected
+• Conditional step-up: Trigger identity verification as an additional authentication factor when risk signals are detected.

-Step 1: Create the OIDC integration in Incode Dashboard
+Create the OIDC integration in Dashboard

 1. Log in to Dashboard.

-2. In the left navigation, click Integrations.
+2. In the left menu, click Integrations.

-3. Click New integration.
+3. Click New Integration.

 4. From the Custom tab, select OIDC, then click Continue.

-6. Configure the Redirect URI — this must match the Redirect URI in your Ping DaVinci connector configuration.
+6. Configure the Redirect URI: this must match the Redirect URI in your Ping DaVinci connector configuration.

 8. Click Save.
-A Client ID and Client Secret are generated.
+A client ID and client secret are generated.

 📘